The idea of a stress-free Thanksgiving may seem like a paradox.

-But Thanksgiving should be about relaxing, time with family and a lot of delicious food.
-There are a few key things you can do to prevent total chaos and get ahead of the stress, especially if you're hosting this year.
+Even while social distancing, Thanksgiving should be about relaxing, time with members of your household, and a lot of delicious food.
+There are a few key things you can do to prevent total chaos and get ahead of the stress, especially if you're doing all the cooking this year.
 Here are our best tips for keeping your cool on turkey day.

 Just Defrost the Turkey